cs1302uga/cs1302-genlistadt/README.md

   * There is a requirement related to this class's storage included in the [Absolute Requirements](#absolute-requirements) section.

-  * Students who created an abstract parent class for the `StringList` project may find this class useful.

-  * Any requirements that would otherwise solely apply to `LinkedGenList<T>` if this `BaseGenList<T>` class were not created cannot be bypassed through the creation of this class.
-Any attempt to do so will be seen as a violation of

 #### `LinkedGenListTest`

 * **(13 points) `LinkedGenListTest`:** Create the `cs1302.genlist.LinkedGenListTest` class